 The WEEE Ireland compliance scheme has help divert millions of pieces of e-waste from landfill, supporting indigenous Irish recycling facilities and their downstream European partners to recover 83% of the material contained in this resource stream.
 Safe recycling happens by having good working relationships with the network of electrical retailers, Local Authority Civic and their Amenity Sites, WEEE Ireland also arrange public collection events to support members of the public to take back their old and broken appliances, devices, and waste batteries for proper environmental management.

-In Dublin WEEE Ireland partner with Recycle IT a not for profit social enterprise based in Clondalkin and operating for over 20 years to help serve city locations, schools, charities and community groups including residents associations so they all can avail of safe electrical recycling opportunities.
-Recycle IT also offer a drop off service and deliver recycling services to businesses across the city.
+In Dublin, WEEE Ireland has partnered with Recycle IT for over 20 years to help serve city and surrounding locations.
+This includes working with schools, charities and communities including residents associations and organisations of all sizes so they all can avail of safe electrical recycling opportunities.
+Recycle IT offer a drop off service in Clondalkin, Dublin 22 and deliver affordable recycling services to businesses across the city.
+To read about our work with WEEE Ireland please review the WEEE Ireland 2023 Annual Report.
+(Pages 48 -50).

 WEEE Ireland WEEE Recovery Rates 2022

 WEEE Ireland component material recovery performance exceeds the required target in all categories supporting resource efficiency and circularity in the WEEE sector.
-An average of 97% of material across the WEEE categories was recovered for use again in manufacturing or final energy recovery
+An average of 97% of material across the WEEE categories was recovered for use again in manufacturing or final energy recovery.
+In 2023 80% of material was recycled across all categories with an average recovery rate of 96% achieved.

 Achievements